What Is the Difference Between Drywood and Subterranean Termites?

 As if termites are not a bad enough topic to deal with, did you know that there is more than one kind?
 It’s true!
-There are more than 45 different kinds of species of termites here in the U.S.; but typically, here in Florida you will be dealing with the top two: drywood termites and subterranean termites.
-The distinction between the two is very important both in terms damages caused and in treatment options.
-Let’s take a look.
+There are more than 45 different kinds of species of termites here in the U.S.; but typically, here in Florida, you will be dealing with the top two: drywood termites and subterranean termites.
+The distinction between the two is very important both in terms of damages caused and in treatment options.

 No matter what your termite situation is on your South Florida property, Hoffer Pest is the trusted name to turn to for its solution.
 Give us a call to see how affordably we can help you eliminate and control termites on your Florida property.